smittyvanilli/productivitydev-vim/README.md

 ## Mainters and Contributors

 So far, there are no contributors to this project.
-I am the current maintainer of this project (i.e. Stephen Milley).
+I am the current maintainer of this project (i.e. Stephen Milley)

-    Who maintains and contributes to the project